- California is the most populous state in the nation.

 - During the 20th century, California experienced tremendous population growth …

 In 1900, California was home to less than 2 million people; by 1950 the population had reached 10 million.
-California’s population growth rates slowed in the last half of the 20th century, but even so its population nearly tripled and its growth rate remained much higher than that of the rest of the United States.
+California’s population nearly tripled in the last half of the 20th century, and its growth rate remained much higher than that of the rest of the United States.

-- … but growth has slowed in the past 20 years.
+- … but growth has slowed in recent decades.

 Over the past 20 years, California has experienced its slowest rates of growth ever recorded and an unprecedented migration of residents to other states.
-From 2000 to 2010, California’s population grew by 10%, which was low for the state but still higher than the rest of the nation (9.7%).
-International migration to California remained strong: the state experienced a net inflow of around 2 million.
-But about 1.5 million more people left California for other states than came to California from other states.
-Natural increase—more births than deaths—added more than 3 million residents this past decade.
-Overall, California gained 3.4 million new residents.
+From 2000 to 2013, California’s population grew by 13%, which was low for the state and barely higher than the rest of the nation (12%).
+International migration to California remained strong: the state experienced a net inflow of 2 million.
+But about 1.7 million more people left California for other states than came to California from other states.
+Natural increase—more births than deaths—added 3.9 million residents.
+Overall, California gained 4.2 million residents.

 - California’s population is one of the world’s most diverse.

 No race or ethnic group constitutes a majority of the state’s population.
-According to the 2010 Census, 40% of state residents are non-Hispanic white, 38% are Hispanic, 13% Asian, 6% African American, 3% multiracial, and less than 1% American Indian.
-Among children, Hispanics are a slight majority (51%).
+According to the 2012 American Community Survey, 39% of state residents are white, 38% are Latino, 13% Asian, 6% African American, 3% multiracial, and less than 1% American Indian or Pacific Islander.
+By 2015 Latinos will surpass whites as the state’s single largest ethnic group.

 - California is aging but is young compared to the rest of the country.

-California’s population is slightly younger than the rest of the nation’s: the median age in California was 34.8, compared to 36.8 for the entire country, according to 2008 Census Bureau estimates.
-California ranks as the fifth-youngest state (Utah is the youngest).
+California’s population is slightly younger than that of the rest of the nation: according to 2012 Census Bureau estimates, the median age in California was 35.5, compared to 37.4 for the entire country.
+California is the fifth-youngest state (Utah is the youngest).
 However, California’s population is aging along with the baby boom: by 2030, about one in five Californians will be age 65 or older.

 - California has distinct regions with very different population characteristics.

-Sources: California Department of Finance estimates.
-U.S. Census Bureau estimates.
-Decennial censuses.
-American Community Survey.
+Sources: California Department of Finance estimates and projections; U.S. Census Bureau estimates; Decennial censuses; American Community Survey.